 - a reduced number of infection-fighting white blood cells (leukopenia)

-- allergic skin reactions, such as urticaria (hives)
+- allergic skin reactions, such as hives (urticaria)

-You should speak to your GP if you experience any persistent or troublesome side effects while you are taking carbamazepine, especially allergic skin reactions, as these could be dangerous.
+You should speak to your GP if you experience any persistent or troublesome side effects while taking carbamazepine, particularly allergic skin reactions, as these could be dangerous.

 Carbamazepine may stop working over time.
-If this occurs, or if you experience significant side effects while taking it, you should be referred to a specialist to consider alternative medications or procedures.
+In this case, or if you experience significant side effects while taking it, you should be referred to a specialist to consider alternative medications or procedures.

-There are a number of specialists you may be referred to for further treatment, including neurologists specialising in headaches, neurosurgeons and pain medicine specialists (for example, at a pain clinic).
+There are a number of specialists you may be referred to for further treatment, including neurologists specialising in headaches, neurosurgeons, and pain medicine specialists.

-In addition to carbamazepine, there are a number of other medications that have been used to treat trigeminal neuralgia, including:
+In addition to carbamazepine, a number of other medications have been used to treat trigeminal neuralgia, including:

-None of these medications are specifically licensed for the treatment of trigeminal neuralgia, which means they have not undergone rigorous clinical trials to determine whether they are effective and safe to treat the condition.
+None of these medications are specifically licensed for the treatment of trigeminal neuralgia, which means they haven't undergone rigorous clinical trials to determine whether they're effective and safe to treat the condition.

-However, many specialists will prescribe an unlicensed medication if they think it is likely to be effective and the benefits of treatment outweigh any associated risks.
+However, many specialists will prescribe an unlicensed medication if they think it's likely to be effective and the benefits of treatment outweigh any associated risks.

-If your specialist is considering prescribing an unlicensed medication to treat trigeminal neuralgia, they should inform you that it is unlicensed and discuss possible risks and benefits with you.
+If your specialist is considering prescribing an unlicensed medication to treat trigeminal neuralgia, they should inform you that it's unlicensed and discuss the possible risks and benefits with you.

 Surgery and procedures

-If medication does not adequately control your symptoms or is causing persistently troublesome side effects, you may be referred to a specialist to discuss the different surgical and non-surgical options available to relieve your pain.
+If medication doesn't adequately control your symptoms or is causing persistently troublesome side effects, you may be referred to a specialist to discuss the different surgical and non-surgical options available to relieve your pain.

-There a number of procedures that have been used to treat trigeminal neuralgia, so you will need to discuss the potential benefits and risks of each treatment with your specialist before making a decision.
-It is wise to be as informed as possible and to make the choice that it right for you as an individual.
+A number of procedures have been used to treat trigeminal neuralgia, so you'll need to discuss the potential benefits and risks of each one with your specialist before making a decision.

-Some of the procedures that can be used to treat people with trigeminal neuralgia are outlined below.
+Some of the procedures that can be used to treat trigeminal neuralgia are outlined below.

-There are a number of procedures that can offer some relief from trigeminal neuralgia pain, at least temporarily, by inserting a needle or thin tube through the cheek and into the trigeminal nerve inside the skull.
+There are a number of procedures that can offer some relief from the pain of trigeminal neuralgia, at least temporarily, by inserting a needle or thin tube through the cheek and into the trigeminal nerve inside the skull.

-These are known can "percutaneous" (through the skin) procedures, and they are carried out using X-rays to guide the needle or tube into the correct place while you are heavily sedated with medication or under a general anaesthetic (where you are asleep).
+These are known as percutaneous procedures.
+They're carried out using X-rays to guide the needle or tube into the correct place while you're heavily sedated with medication or under a general anaesthetic, where you're unconscious.

-Percutaneous procedures that can be carried out to treat people with trigeminal neuralgia include:
+Percutaneous procedures that can be used to treat people with trigeminal neuralgia include:

-- glycerol injections – where a medication called glycerol in injected around the Gasserian ganglion (where the three main branches of the trigeminal nerve join together)
+- glycerol injections – where a medication called glycerol is injected around the Gasserian ganglion, where the three main branches of the trigeminal nerve join together

 - balloon compression – where a tiny balloon is passed along a thin tube inserted through the cheek and is inflated around the Gasserian ganglion to squeeze it; the balloon is then removed